 With superb views over the Vale of Usk and the Skirrid Mountain the site has access to a compost toilet, sink, ablutions block and running water.

 A second ablution block is now open with solar powered warm water shower and pot washing sink, compost toilet, changing space and wash basin.
 There is also filtered water available here for filling water bottles.
-The amount of hot water available will vary widely depending on weather and day length.
+The amount of warm water available will vary widely depending on weather and day length.
 It is located in the willow coppice on a level with the main camp site.
 A short cut leads from Stone Circle and Small Leaved Lime pitches.

 Use of tennis court/croquet lawn/boules included.